tl-its-umich-edu/langchain_kaltura/README.md

-# LangChainKaltura (langchain_kaltura)
+# LangChainKaltura

-A LangChain vector store loader for captions of videos hosted in Kaltura (UMich's MiVideo service).
+A LangChain vector store loader for captions of videos hosted in Kaltura (the basis of UMich's MiVideo service).

 ## Installation